italian-citizenship-laws-history

 Alternatives to the consular process: The judicial route

-The judicial process can be particularly advantageous for those with complex cases, such as those involving the 1948 rule for female ancestry.
+Additionally, the judicial process can be particularly advantageous for those with complex cases, such as those involving the 1948 rule for female ancestry.
 This rule applies to individuals whose Italian citizenship was interrupted because a female ancestor gave birth to her child before January 1, 1948.
 For such cases, the judicial process is the only option for application.

-Since the courts handle a smaller volume of cases compared to the consulates, applicants can expect a quicker resolution.
-However, the judicial process does come with additional costs, such as hiring a specialist lawyer to navigate the legal complexities.
+The judicial process does come with additional costs, such as hiring a specialist lawyer to navigate the legal complexities.
 Despite the higher costs, the efficiency and effectiveness of the judicial route make it an attractive option for many applicants.

 Benefits of Italian citizenship for residents in the United Kingdom